Meeds-io/meeds/CODING_GUIDELINES.md

 ### DEVSTD-15
   Add Unit tests.
-  When the issue is about a bug, the test has to fail wihout the fix and must succeeds with the proposed patch
+  When the issue is about a bug, the test has to fail without the fix and must succeed with the proposed patch

 ### DEVSTD-16
   Use and implement equals and hashcode methods to compare Objects